John Nicholas Galleher: Early life and education

-Galleher was born on February 17, 1839, in Washington, Kentucky, to Corbin Galleher, a merchant and inn keeper, and Elizabeth Johnson Riley.
-He received his early education at Maysville, Kentucky and attended the University of Virginia from 1856 and 1858.
+Galleher was born on February 17, 1839, in Washington, Kentucky, to Corbin Galleher (1805-1873), a merchant and inn keeper, and Elizabeth Johnson Riley (1809-1890).
+He received his early education at Maysville, Kentucky, and attended the University of Virginia from 1856 and 1858.
 Galleher served in the Confederate army under Simon Bolivar Buckner.
-After the war he commenced studies in Theology and practiced law in Louisville, Kentucky after which he attended the General Theological Seminary.
-In 1875 he earned the Doctor of Divinity from Columbia University.
+After the war, he commenced studies in Theology and practiced law in Louisville, Kentucky after which he attended the General Theological Seminary.
+In 1875 he received an honorary Doctor of Divinity degree from Columbia University.

 Ordained ministry

-Galleher was ordained a deacon on June 7, 1868, in Christ Church Cathedral in Louisville, Kentucky by Bishop George David Cummins.
+Galleher was ordained a deacon on June 7, 1868, in Christ Church Cathedral in Louisville, Kentucky, by Bishop George David Cummins.
 He served as assistant in Christ Church Louisville.
 On May 30, 1869, he was ordained a priest by Bishop Joseph Pere Bell Wilmer of Louisiana in Trinity Church, New Orleans after which he became rector of the same church, a post he held till 1871.
 Later he was appointed rector of Memorial Church in Baltimore and then rector of Zion Church in New York City.